 The film had the highest opening-weekend gross in the United States for a film with an openly gay character in the lead role, with US $30.6 million.
 The previous record-holder had been The Birdcage (1996), with US $18.3 million.

 The name "Brüno" does not exist in real life.
 It is a fantasy name that sounds like the French pronunciation of the popular European name "Bruno," which is of German origin.
 However, the spelling with "ü" is unknown in Europe and historically never existed anywhere.

-An interview with LaToya Jackson was hastily cut from the theatrical release due after the unexpected death of Michael Jackson at age 50.
-The segment, seen among the DVD's deleted scenes, contains a joke which refers to Michael as someone Bruno wants to meet with, rendering the line anachronistic with Michael's death.
+An interview with La Toya Jackson was hastily cut from the theatrical release due to the unexpected death of Michael Jackson.
+The segment, seen among the DVD's deleted scenes, contains a joke which refers to Michael Jackson as someone Brüno wants to meet with, rendering the line anachronistic with Michael Jackson's death.